 A few campaigns that nailed it this year:

-- Target launched a campaign aimed at college students who would be making more material purchases – offering them a fun and easy checklist mobile application for dorm supplies, back-to-school tips and tricks.
-Target also built social sharing on Facebook into the mobile experience.
+Target launched a campaign aimed at college students who would be making more material purchases – offering them a fun and easy checklist mobile application for dorm supplies, back-to-school tips and tricks.
+They also built social sharing on Facebook into the mobile experience.

-Back-to-school is about exactly what it says.
+Back-to-school campaigns are about exactly what it says.
 Make sure your promotion, message, and landing page are tailored to your subject matter and your audience.
 It should be timely beginning in mid/late July, and relevant to those who are preparing for themselves or their children to go back to school.

 Engage in all appropriate and audience relevant places and social networks.
 Target and retarget your audience.
 Offer something that will actually matter to them – a real value for a relevant product or service.
 And don’t make it too complicated.
 The process of participating, engaging, and purchasing should be simple.

-I expect that the fall of 2014 will be another banner back-to-school season.
+I expect that the fall of 2014 will be another banner back-to-school season for consumer engagement marketing.
 With more digital families, students, and parents than ever before, make sure you follow these best practices to gain traction and offer real value to your consumers.